What is strategic planning and why is it important?

 What is strategic planning?

-Diving deeper, strategic planning is the process an organization follows to:
+Conceptually, strategic planning is the process an organization follows to:

-Strategic planning workflow
+strategic planning workflow

 Who is involved in strategic planning?
 All stakeholders in an organization.
 This ensures maximum buy-in from top-level management down to junior-level employees.
 Some will be involved more than others.
 A facilitator is needed to steer the process.
 Owners, senior leadership, and the board establish high-level strategy and plans.
 An effective approach involves middle management and employees in defining the operational plans they are responsible for executing.
 This helps create a ‘bottom-up’ atmosphere and stakeholder buy-in.